tuandatdavid/kaios-metro-launcher/README.md

  - More themes
  - Dialing feature
- - Pinned Websites from system (currently just hadcoded to BananaHackers.net and the wiki which does not work on KaiOS)
+ - Pinned Websites from system (currently just hadcoded to BananaHackers.net and the wiki which *does* work on KaiOS)

 Feel free to submit a merge request if you want to implement something new!!